 Historically, we focused primarily on residential properties.
 We intend to continue to further diversify our product mix by engaging in a higher proportion of commercial property development projects in the coming years.
-We intend to continue developing landmark properties such as high-grade office buildings and hotels at prime locations, which we believe will enhance the image of our "Redco" brand.
+We intend to continue developing landmark properties such as high-grade office buildings and hotels at prime locations, which we will enhance the image of its "Redco" brand.
 We intend to sell most of our commercial property projects to support the expansion of our operations while strategically retaining high quality commercial properties as investment properties for generating rental income.
-We believe that diversifying our product mix will enhance our ability to expand and will enable us to effectively respond to any macro-economic policy affecting the PRC residential property sector.
+Diversified product mix will enhance our ability to expand and will enable us to effectively respond to any macro-economic policy affecting the PRC residential property sector.

-Further strengthen our "Redco" brand by providing quality products to our customers and continuing to engage in projects that entail the construction of landmark properties
+Further strengthen "Redco" brand by providing quality products to customers and continuing to engage in projects that entail the construction of landmark properties

-We believe that we have established a reputation for well-designed high quality properties as demonstrated by recognitions such as For example, Bluelake County in Shandong was recognized as "Charming and Fashion Real Estate Community in Shandong" (山東地產魅力時尚社區) in 2016 by Shandong Daily (山東商報) for being a well-known, well received and stylish property project; and the Sunshine Coast in Yantai was recognized as "2016 Property Received the Most Attention in Yantai" (2016年煙台最受關注樓盤) by Ythouse.com (煙台房地產網) owing to its personalized design, attention to details and quality construction materials.
-We intend to solidify such reputation in the cities where we have established a presence as well as our other strategically targeted cities.
-We intend to remain focused on creative architectural planning and innovative product designs to provide superior value to our customers, which we believe will in turn enhance our reputation.
-We also intend to expand our collaborations with reputable design firms to further enhance the recognition of our "Redco" brand.
-Furthermore, we aim to engage in more projects that entail building landmark properties such as well-recognized hotels or office buildings at prime locations, and we believe such projects would enhance recognition of our "Redco" brand.
+We intend to solidify our reputation in the cities where we have established a presence as well as its other strategically targeted cities.
+We intend to remain focused on creative architectural planning and innovative product designs to provide superior value to our customers, which will in turn enhance our reputation.
+We also intends to expand our collaborations with reputable design firms to further enhance the recognition of our "Redco" brand.
+Furthermore, we aim to engage in more projects that entail building landmark properties such as well-recognized hotels or office buildings at prime locations.
 We also plan to continue to organize promotional events such as economic forums to promote our "Redco" brand.